 K is the share of instructional time lost in country c and α stands for the inverse of the parental factor of substitution.
+Both parameters can range from zero to one.
+In order to estimate the former, we draw from various data sources.
 The calculation of K includes the days lost due to school closures and is compensated by the effort of countries to support the education of children when not at school, as well as structural characteristics of the country's internet connectivity and digital infrastructure that have been proven useful to learn from home.
 Furthermore, it encompasses the health risk suffered by the individual and her family due to the spread and mortality rate of COVID-19 in the country of residence.
 The expected value of K is

-$$E[K{jc}] = \frac{t_c \left(1 - f_c \cdot \delta - n_c \cdot a{jc} \cdot (1 - \delta)\right) + \tau}{T_c}.$$ (4)
+$$E[K{jc}] = \frac{t_c \left(1 - f_c \cdot \delta - n_c \cdot A{jc} \cdot (1 - \delta)\right) + \tau_c}{T_c}.$$ (4)

-Here, t is the amount of days of school lost from the closure of schools to the day of reopening, subtracting the country-varying days of school vacation lying in between, and T the amount of school days in a regular year of schooling.5 The term enclosed in the first parenthesis measures the compensation of schooling facilitated by public investments in home learning tools. f and n are indices that we construct to capture the extensiveness of offline and online education tools during the pandemic; detailed information on these measures are included in the Supplemental Material (Table S3). δ is a weight between the two set of resources that defines their relative effectivity.
-In the main analysis we set this weight to 0.5, meaning that ceteris paribus both offline and online learning resources are equally capable to transmit learning material and may together be able to replace a regular day in class.
-The index of online education is further interacted with the probability of the individual to have access to internet a, which we approximate by the internet coverage among people in socioeconomic group j in the country.6 Finally, τ captures the instructional loss due to health shocks suffered by households (see e.g. Aucejo et al., 2020).
-It includes two components:
+Here, t is the amount of days of school lost from the closure of schools to the day of reopening, subtracting the country-varying days of school vacation lying in between, and T the amount of school days in a regular year of schooling.5 The term enclosed in the first parenthesis measures the compensation of schooling facilitated by public investments in home learning tools. f and n are indices that we construct to capture the extensiveness of offline and online education tools during the pandemic.6 δ is a weight between the two set of resources that defines their relative effectivity.
+In the main analysis we set this weight to 0.5, meaning that ceteris paribus both offline and online learning resources are equally capable to transmit learning material and may together be able to replace a regular